anrinion/adblock/README.md

 ### From Chrome Web Store

-The extension is currently pending review and will hopefully be available soon.
+The extension is now available on the Chrome Web Store!
+[Install it here](https://chromewebstore.google.com/detail/youtube-description-rewri/bkifbmkpjodnagcldhlonpegnfolnlin).

 ### From sources